Halet Efendi

 In 1819, Halet Efendi brought the attention of Sultan Mahmud II to the power-grabbing activities of Ali Pasha in Ottoman Europe.
 As Mahmud II sent an army against Ali Pasha, the latter responded by encouraging a rebellion against Ottoman power in Greece.
 These event led to the catastrophic Greek insurrection in 1821.
 Considered by the Sultan as contributing to the rebellion, Halet was banished from the court before being assassinated in Konya, present-day Turkey, in November 1822.
 He was strangled and beheaded.

+The "Halet Efendi Faction" (a group of conservative elites) actively worked to undermine early Tanzimat policies before being purged by Sultan Mahmud II.
+While the Tanzimat is often portrayed as a top-down reform movement, there was significant resistance from within the Ottoman bureaucracy.
+Some conservative officials formed secret committees to oppose reforms, particularly those that threatened their privileges.